guppratik-dc/api-intermediate-di-ps-demo/README.md

 3. Use Spectral Cli for Custom Linting Rules in Github Actions
 4. Deploy/Run Java Service
 5. Use Contract Testing With Prism Cli in Github Actions
-6. USe Newman collection.json file for Functional Testingto run in CI Pipeline
+6. USe Newman collection.json file for Functional Testing in CI Pipeline Github Actions

   TBD by Participants